Test FAQ

 Q1.
 I want to take a Korean class at Penn and have previous experience with the Korean language.
 What should I do?

-• Take the Korean Placement Test to find out the most suitable class that fits your needs.
+• Take the Korean placement test to find out the most suitable class that fits your needs.

 • Prior experiences may include:

-• You have attended Saturday Korean schools.
+• I have attended a Saturday Korean language school

 Q2.
 What classes are available for those who have previous experience with Korean?